Using Merge Fields in Email Templates

 - Custom Form Fields: Use these fields to insert the link to one of your custom forms.
 This link will pre-fill the matter's information into the form when they click on it.

-- Event Fields: Select from your various event types to merge in the date, time, and/or location of your appointments
+- Appointment Fields: Select from your various appointment types to merge in the date, time, and/or location of your appointments

 - RSS Feed Fields: Select from your firm's RSS Feeds, created in Settings > RSS Feed Settings